 Water 0.25 inches every alternate day.
 Water to a soil depth of 4 to 6 inches.

-Depending on your soil, you can increase or decrease the amount of water you put into your lawn.
-A more sandy composition requires more water while Clayey soils require less.
+Depending on your soil, you can increase or decrease the water you put into your lawn.
+A more sandy composition requires more water, while Clayey soils require less.

 Fertilisation